TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/front-office.md

 ### Step 1: Conflict of Interest Management

-After a notification informs a Front Office Agent about an application assignment, the agent should:
+Front Office Staff can access Applications via the left-hand menu item **TEF Front Office**.
+In addition, a notification informs a Front Office Agent about an application assignment.
+Upon receiving a new application the agent should:

 - **Review the Assignment:**
   Carefully check the assignment for any potential conflict of interest.